(previously known as Limenitis consimilis)

-The Caterpillar of this species is olive green with white dots, It has a white line across the thorax, and a dark line along each side of the abdomen.
+The Caterpillar of this species is olive green.
+It has a white line across the thorax, and a dark-edged white line along each side of the abdomen.
 There are paired projections on the head, thorax, and segments two and eight.
-The head is brown.
+The head is brownish.
 The caterpillar feeds on various Australian native peas (FABACEAE) including :

 as well as species in CAESALPINIACEAE including :

 The pupa is brown with dark markings and some silver spots.
 It is suspended head down by a cremaster from the tip of a ragged half eaten leaf.
 Its length is about 1.3 cms.